 Get Organized: If you keep your coupons in an envelope with your shopping list written on the back, they will be easy to keep up with and retrieve at the checkout.
 Circle the expiration date of each coupon and use it before it expires.

 If you don’t have the time and the personality to be a serious “couponer,” then skip the coupons and buy what’s on sale.

 Cut Down on Convenience Foods: Cook from scratch and do most of the preparation yourself.
-That way you control what goes in the food, including less fat, salt and sugar.
+That way, you control what goes into the food, including less fat, salt, and sugar.
 You pay for convenience, such as ready-to-cook chicken breasts.

 Buy Seasonal Vegetables & Fruits: Use oranges in the winter and peaches in the summer.
-Fresh produce has a short shelf life, so buy only what you’ll use.
+Fresh produce has a short shelf life, so buy just what you’ll use.
 Ask your store’s produce manager for delivery days so you can get your vegetables and fruits at peak quality.
-Farmers’ markets, roadside stands and U-pick farms are good sources of fresh, local produce at a good price.
+Farmers’ markets, roadside stands, and U-pick farms are good sources of fresh, local produce at a good price.

 Shop at Low-Cost Stores: Food cooperatives and warehouse food stores usually have low-cost foods.
 Convenience stores usually have higher prices, with the possible exception of dairy products and soft drinks.
 Dollar stores may sell items like canned fruit and snack crackers cheaper than the grocery store.

 “Day Old Bread”: These products are sold at thrift bread stores at bargain prices.
 Some grocery stores also sell “day old” products at about half price or less.
 Try to select 100% whole grain products.
 Toast or freeze them for good eating.